hotosm/fAIr/backend/README.md

 #### Configure .env:
-    Create .env in root backend project , and add the credentials as provided on .env_sample , Export your secret key and database url to your env
+    Create .env in the root backend project , and add the credentials as provided on .env_sample , Export your secret key and database url to your env

     Export your database url
     ```
     export DATABASE_URL=postgis://postgres:postgres@localhost:5432/ai
     ```

-    You will need more env variables (Such as Ramp home , Training Home) that can be found on ```.sample_env```
+    You will need more env variables (Such as Ramp home, Training Home) that can be found on ```.sample_env```

-#### Now change your username , password and db name in settings.py accordingly to your database
+#### Now change your username, password and db name in settings.py accordingly to your database
     python manage.py makemigrations login
     python manage.py migrate login
     python manage.py makemigrations core